DawnDuskSolutions/notflix/README.md

 3. Configure your server to deploy PHP files.
 Create your .php files, place them in your web directory, and    the server will automatically parse them for you.

+4. Setup your database configurations and connect to the database for storing information.

 ##  Deployment

 1. Clone the github repository